 - Stop for a coffee in Gusinje

 On day 8 I had the second-longest drive on my road trip all the way from East to South of Montenegro.
-After leaving Grebaje Valley, I stopped at a totally off-the-beaten-path Gusinje town (means Goose town).
+After leaving Grebaje Valley, I stopped at a totally off-the-beaten-path Gusinje town (which means Goose town).

 It is an Albanian/Turkish-influenced little town with several mosques, men-only coffee shops, and, sadly, at least a dozen covered women with babies begging for money.